Table of Contents

 - Develop, maintain and leverage linkages with others in national science communities.

 What is involved in the Programme

 The Programme is a whole school/science department learning opportunity.
 It has a leadership focus and is not a general science professional learning opportunity for all staff.
 Schools nominate a teacher of years 1- 10 who they believe has the leadership potential and the commitment to make a difference for students and teachers in their school.
+This leadership opportunity is best-suited to mid-career teachers.
+The programme's focus is on the development of leadership confidence and capability that will be used within science and is also transferable to other leadership roles within the school.
 There are two phases to the Programme.

 Phase One (two terms)